albertodoimo/ACTAM/README.md

       color_key = key;
       reference = value.coords;
       // reference is the RGB color code of the Scriabin's color associated with
       // the returned key.
-The Color.js attribute ".coords" returns as an array the
+The Color.js method ".coords" returns as an array the
       // RGB coordinates of the color
       min = diff;
     }